conduktor/scala-api-template/README.md

 # scala-api-template

-A template for writing Restful APIs we'll use at Conduktor.
+A template for writing Restful APIs we use at Conduktor.
-It's supposed to work with this template of Front-end: https://github.com/conduktor/react-app-template.

 ## Requirements